queryluke/masseffect-5e-data/data/class-features/shotgun-savvy.md

 ---
-id: shotgun_savvy
 name: Shotgun Savvy
+class: vanguard
+level: 10
+subclass: shock-trooper
 ---
-At {{ level }} level, Brutal critical and Zero-sum can be applied to shotgun weapon attacks.
+At 10th level, Brutal critical and Zero-sum can be applied to shotgun weapon attacks.